A lung transplant removes a diseased or damaged lung and replaces it with a healthy one from a donor. One or both lungs may be replaced.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Problems from anesthesia, such as wheezing or sore throat

 - Blockage of the blood vessels to the new lung(s)

 - Fluid in the lung

-Lifelong medicine will be needed after a transplant.
-The medicine will lower the immune system.
-It will stop the body from attacking the new organ.
-This can lead to complications such as:
+Lifelong medicine will be needed to suppress the immune system to lower the risk of the body rejecting the lung.
+This can lead to problems, such as: